simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-a-job-as-a-developer/coding-interview-prep-guide/index.en.md

 date: 2026-07-22
 description: "A realistic coding interview prep guide covering data structures, algorithms, LeetCode practice strategy, and a timeline for getting interview-ready without burning out."
 tags: ["coding interview prep", "LeetCode strategy", "data structures and algorithms", "how to prepare for coding interviews", "algorithm interview preparation", "DSA for developers", "coding interview guide 2026", "Neetcode", "blind 75"]
-coverAlt: "A developer practicing coding problems on LeetCode at a laptop with a whiteboard listing data structure categories including arrays, trees, and graphs."
+coverAlt: "A coder at a modern desk working on a laptop, surrounded by colorful floating representations of data structures and algorithms, with a deep navy background."
 coverCaption: ""
+cover: "/img/cover/coding-interview-preparation-guide-leetcode-strategy-data-structures.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)